phodal/awesome-iot/README.md

 ## Home automation

 * [Eclipse SmartHome](http://eclipse.org/smarthome/) - Smart Home adoption will only gain momentum if the different devices can be connected into over-arching use cases, but currently the market for Smart Home systems and IoT gadgets is heavily fragmented.
-* [heimcontrol.js](https://github.com/ni-c/heimcontrol.js) -  Home-Automation with node.js and Raspberry PI
+* **[heimcontrol.js ★ 1306 ⧗ 4](https://github.com/ni-c/heimcontrol.js)** -  Home-Automation with node.js and Raspberry PI
-* [home-assistant](https://github.com/balloob/home-assistant) - Open-source home automation platform running on Python 3
+* **[home-assistant ★ 3237 ⧗ 0](https://github.com/balloob/home-assistant)** - Open-source home automation platform running on Python 3
-* [home.pi](https://github.com/denschu/home.pi) - Home Automation with AngularJS and MQTT on a Raspberry Pi
+* [home.pi ★ 145 ⧗ 1](https://github.com/denschu/home.pi) - Home Automation with AngularJS and MQTT on a Raspberry Pi
 * [Ninja Blocks](https://developers.ninja/) - Smart home controller.
 A computer for the coffee table.
 * [openHAB](http://www.openhab.org/) - a vendor and technology agnostic open source automation software for your home.
 * [openhab 2](https://github.com/openhab/openhab 2) - The open Home Automation Bus (openHAB) project aims at providing a universal integration platform for all things around home automation.
-* [pimatic](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js
+* [pimatic ★ 313 ⧗ 0](https://github.com/pimatic/pimatic) - A home automation server and framework for the raspberry pi running on node.js
 * [PrivateEyePi](http://projects.privateeyepi.com/) - Home Automation and Monitoring Projects for Raspberry Pi
 * [RaZberry](http://razberry.z-wave.me/) - RaZberry brings Z-Wave to the Raspberry PI platform.
-* [Smart Mirror](https://github.com/evancohen/smart-mirror) - The fairest of them all.
+* **[Smart Mirror ★ 1181 ⧗ 0](https://github.com/evancohen/smart-mirror)** - The fairest of them all.
 A DIY voice controlled smart mirror with IoT integration.

 ## IDE

-* [WyliodrinSTUDIO](https://github.com/Wyliodrin/WyliodrinSTUDIO) - Wyliodrin STUDIO is a Chrome based IDE for software and hardware development for IoT and Embedded Linux systems.
+* [WyliodrinSTUDIO ★ 25 ⧗ 2](https://github.com/Wyliodrin/WyliodrinSTUDIO) - Wyliodrin STUDIO is a Chrome based IDE for software and hardware development for IoT and Embedded Linux systems.

 ## Robotics

-* [artoo](https://github.com/hybridgroup/artoo) - Ruby framework for robotics and the Internet of Things.
+* **[artoo ★ 1269 ⧗ 0](https://github.com/hybridgroup/artoo)** - Ruby framework for robotics and the Internet of Things.
-* [hubot](https://github.com/github/hubot) - A customizable life embetterment robot.
+* **[hubot ★ 10481 ⧗ 0](https://github.com/github/hubot)** - A customizable life embetterment robot.

 ## Others

-* [Node-RED](https://github.com/node-red/node-red) - A visual tool for wiring the Internet of Things.
+* **[Node-RED ★ 2513 ⧗ 0](https://github.com/node-red/node-red)** - A visual tool for wiring the Internet of Things.

 ## Language